MASTER & HEADPHONES

 If the computer has a single stereo output, an additional channel is required to listen to both the Master Output through external speakers and a separate channel through headphones.
 A Y-Splitter cable adaptor (Single Stereo to 2 Mono Outputs) can be used in this case.
 The cable will take a single stereo channel (left & right) and split it into two separate mono channels.
 Connect the Y-Splitter cable to the computer’s sound output (headphone jack).
 Connect the speakers to one of the ends of the Y-Splitter and connect Headphones to the other.

-Select SPEAKER+HEADPHONE in the OUTPUT options and STEREO TO MONO SPLITTER from the CARD options.
+Select SPEAKER+HEADPHONE in the OUTPUT options and STEREO TO MONO SPLITTER from the HARDWARE options.
 VirtualDJ will then route the Master Output to the 1st mono channel and Headphones to the 2nd mono channel of the computer’s built-in sound card.
 Click APPLY to save these changes.

 B) 2 SOUND CARDS